-3. Technical Advisory Groups shall be composed of at least one or two voting members of the Council (other Council members may participate but may not vote unless they are an appointed TAG member), and one voting member representing each constituent group designated by the Council and appointed by the Council or Standing Committee Chair.
-The Council may appoint one alternate for each designated constituent group, who may vote only in the event the Primary Member is not present.
+Council or Standing Committee may appoint one alternate for each designated constituent group, who may vote only in the event the Primary Member is not present.
 Proxy votes are not allowed.
-TAG members shall serve a three-year term during one code adoption cycle and may be reappointed for one additional cycle term.
-When there are no volunteers for a specific representation following a 30-day advertisement of an available TAG position, TAG members may be reappointed for a third code adoption cycle on a case-by-case basis.
+TAG members shall serve a three-year term-during one code adoption cycle and may be reappointed for one additional code adoption cycle term.
+When there are no qualified applicants for a specific stakeholder group following a 30-day advertisement of an available TAG position, current or previous TAG members may be reappointed for a third code adoption cycle on a case-by-case basis.

 The Chair of the Technical Advisory Group shall be a voting member of the Council, as appointed by the Council or standing codes committee Chair.
-If the Chair is absent from a TAG meeting, the TAG members shall elect one of the members in attendance to serve as Chair during the meeting.
-The elected Chair shall relinquish the chair at such a time as the Chair joins the meeting.
+If the Chair is absent from a TAG meeting, the TAG members shall elect one of the members in attendance to serve as Chair pro tempore during the meeting.
+The elected Chair pro tempore shall relinquish the chair at such a time as the Chair joins the meeting.

-TAG meetings are open public meetings, and any interested person may attend and participate in the discussion, but may not vote.
+TAG meetings are open public meetings, and any interested person may attend and participate in the discussion.
 Only appointed TAG members may vote.

-- 4. The TAGs shall be limited to a maximum of (11 or 15?) voting members, appointed by the ??? with the input from the Council or the Standing Committee Chairs, as applicable..
+- 4. The TAGs shall be limited to a maximum of 15 voting members.
 Appointments shall be made from individuals knowledgeable in the building standards or general subjects assigned to the specific TAG.
-Members shall be solicited by the Council based on the representations listed in this section.
-When there are no volunteers for a specific representation following a 30-day advertisement of an available TAG position, or TAG member without an alternate is replaced by the Council or resigns for any reason, the Council staff shall continue the recruitment until the position is filled. - 5.
-4. Technical Advisory Groups, in coordination with the Council staff, may conduct research into code related matters, review proposed amendments to the codes, review documents required by WAC 51-04-025, evaluate proposed amendments for compliance with RCW 34.05.328, and identify and define issues related to the codes, as requested by the Council or Standing Committee.
+When there are no volunteers for a specific representation following a 30-day advertisement of an available TAG position, or a TAG member without an alternate is replaced by the Council or resigns for any reason, the Council staff shall continue the recruitment until the position is filled. - 5.
+4. Technical Advisory Groups may conduct research into code related matters, review proposed amendments to the codes, review documents and information submitted with proposed amendments, and identify and define issues related to the codes, as requested by the Council or Standing Committee.
 Proponents and opponents of proposed amendments to the codes shall follow guidelines for testimony established by the Council.
 TAG meetings are open to the public and public input is welcome. - 6.
 A majority of the TAG members (one more than half of the appointed TAG members or their designated alternates, in the event the primary member is absent) shall constitute a quorum for the transaction of business.
 A majority of the TAG members present shall constitute a quorum for determining the outcome of a vote.
 When a TAG meeting lacks a quorum of appointed TAG members or their designated alternates, the Council will notify members who were absent and their constituent organizations, where applicable, that three consecutive absences are grounds to designate their member status to ex-officio nonvoting members, until a reappointment is made.
 Ex-officio members do not count when determining a quorum.

-In the event a quorum of TAG members is not present, the TAG chair shall prepare a written or oral a-report shall be generated summarizing the pros and cons as identified by those participating.
+In the event a quorum of TAG members is not present, the TAG chair shall prepare a written or oral a report shall be generated summarizing the pros and cons as identified by those participating.
 That report will then be brought forward on the agenda at the subsequent TAG meeting.
 The report may be deliberated for a reasonable time period as established by the TAG Chair.
 Where a quorum is again not present, the item may be tabled for a future TAG meeting and the report will be forwarded to the Standing Committee and the SBCC.
 If the Council has moved forward with a decision on an active or tabled TAG item, that TAG item will then remain in report form as further deliberations will be moot.